Skjuber/React-Chat-Application/README.md

 I started this project while attending Front-End-Development program by Algebra University in Zagreb,Croatia.

 This assignment served as a final certification exam.
-The app is available on this [link](https://scaledrone-react-chat-application.vercel.app/ ).
+You can test out app's functionality here [link](https://scaledrone-react-chat-application.vercel.app/ ).

 # Technologies